 That being said, planning is pretty essential to make sure you and your baby get out the door on time.
 When I went back to work I put a post-it note next to the door to the garage with all I needed to remember:

-- 3 bottles, labeled with date and her initials
+- 3 Bottles for babies, labeled with date and her initials

 - L’s daycare bag with a change of clothes

 This is not including the diapers, wipes and change of clothes that stay at school.
 We started routines in the evenings and on the weekends that would help us get out the door in time.
 Whenever she goes to bed, we will wash her bottles from that day and prepare them for the next.
 When she started eating solids I would make batches of baby food and freeze them in ice cubes and always pull them out the night before and put them in tupperware containers.

 None of this is groundbreaking, but setting aside enough time in the evenings and on the weekends to prepare definitely helps the mornings out the door a lot less stressful.

 3. Get your baby used to a bottle early